panosoft/elm-aws-s3/readme.md

 ### Test program

 Purpose is to test the AWS S3 API that this library supports .
-Use `aBuild.sh` or `build.sh` to build it and run it with `node main` command.
+Use `aBuild.sh` or `build.sh` to build it and run it with `node main` command (see `main.js` for command line parameters).

 ## API